Discover Woodlands

 Hawthorn has twelve swims including two disabled access pegs and depths of around six feet.
 The lake is well stocked with carp, with specimens reaching up to 29lb.

-Fish Species at Woodlands
+Species at Woodlands

-Across the five lakes at Woodlands Fishery anglers can target a wide range of traditional coarse fish species, from hard-fighting carp to classic silver fish.
+Across the five lakes at Woodlands Fishery, anglers can target a wide range of traditional coarse fish species, from hard-fighting carp to classic silver fish.

 Carp